About the Podcast

 Update: The Bourbon Street implosion blurb has disappeared from the LVA site, so maybe it’s not happening tonight after all.

-12 Responses to “Bourbon Street Falls Tonight?”
+12 thoughts on “Bourbon Street Falls Tonight?

-That sucks.
+1. That sucks.
 I’m tempted to go watch it, but I have a love/hate relationship with Harrah’s so who knows.
 Would be the first Strip area implosion I’ve missed in some time.
 Aladdin was the best, Sands a close second.

 The place was a dive, but always an empty parking garage just two minutes from Barbary Coast, friendly bartenders serving strong and cheap drinks, and some of the best food deals on (basically) The Strip.